Animikha/Networking-Notes/how-a-packet-travels-to-wikipedia.md

-## What happens at the Data Link Layer when you click a new link (https://www.wikipedia.org)?
+## What happens at the Data Link and Network Layer when you click a new link (https://www.wikipedia.org)?

 When you click a new link, your device must start a new connection.
 At the **Data Link Layer**, it creates an Ethernet frame: